H.R. 1958: Deporting Fraudsters Act of 2026

 Official bill status, text, actions, and committee referrals for H.R.
 1958.

-USCIS policy guidance on criminal grounds of inadmissibility is directly relevant because the bill adds a new fraud-based inadmissibility category.
+USCIS policy guidance on the existing criminal grounds of inadmissibility under INA 212(a)(2), which the bill amends by adding a new fraud-based subparagraph (J).

 SSA Fraud Prevention and Reporting